 Is A Depression Chat Room Right For Me?

-Is Depression the Same for Everyone?
+Is Depression The Same For Everyone?

 Persistent Depressive Disorder

 Persistent depressive disorder is also called dysthymia.
 People with this form of depression usually have a depressed mood for at least two years.
-The level of depression over the years can vary, and people with a persistent depressive disorder can sometimes feel fairly well for long periods of time.
+The level of depression over the years can vary, and people with a persistent depressive disorder can sometimes feel well for long periods of time.

 Seasonal Affective Disorder